rlue/photein/README.md

 > where and how your photos should be stored on your system (like Apple Photos),
 > Photein is not for you.

-### Archivistd
+### Xferase

-Archivistd is a background service built on top of photein.
+Xferase is a background service built on top of photein.
 It watches a directory of your choosing, and whenever any files are placed there, it automatically imports them into your photo library.